Subsession/HttpClient/docs/README.md

 ### ResponseBuilder

-Used to create `ResponseInterface` instances.
+Used to create `Abstraction\ResponseInterface` instances.

 If no specific implementation is specified, it uses the default one: `Response`.